 If you are interested in pursuing licensure in your state, please contact Jennifer Trotter, NSGC Senior Policy and Government Relations Coordinator, at email@example.com to learn more about the process, as well as additional resources available to you.

-- State Licensure Map: view a map and resources listing for all states that currently offer licensure for genetic counselors.
+- Licensure Laws By State: view resources listed by state for all states that currently offer licensure for genetic counselors.

 - State Licensure Grant Awards: State Licensure Grant Awards provide grant money to support efforts by genetic counselors to establish state-by-state licensure for our profession.